nahuja21/Coding-Projects/README.md

 Frequency Calculator: A simple coding project to calculate the frequency waves

-Lazy BST: A project practicing using binary search trees.
+Lazy BST: A project practicing binary search trees.

 Mario Grid Game: A grid based mario game that has 4 levels you need to beat.
 Game is run through RNG not player Inputs.